 A business’ merchant services provider is tasked with sending that transaction data to the necessary card issuer brand, then that transaction information is then passed to the consumer’s bank.
 This continues the authorization stage that helps a payment be made smoothly between consumers, businesses, and issuers.

-This process appears to be lengthy and complicated, but it occurs in a matter of seconds in order to create seamless interactions between merchant and customers.
-Having a positive relationship between businesses, merchant service providers and banks/issuers are important for ensuring smooth a smooth transaction process.
+This process appears to be lengthy and complicated, but it occurs in a matter of seconds in order to create seamless interactions between merchants and customers.
+Having a positive relationship between businesses, merchant service providers and banks/issuers is important for ensuring smooth a smooth transaction process.

 What do Merchant Services Pricing Models Look Like?